Virginia Beach attacker notified boss of plans to leave job

-VIRGINIA BEACH, Va.
-(AP) — The gunman who attacked his colleagues at a Virginia Beach government office building resigned by email hours before the shooting, a city official said Sunday as authorities sought a motive in the assault that killed 12 people.
+VIRGINIA BEACH (AP) – The gunman who attacked his colleagues at a Virginia Beach government office building resigned by email hours before the shooting, a city official said Sunday as authorities sought a motive in the assault that killed 12 people.

 Officials gave no indication why 40-year-old DeWayne Craddock had notified a superior of his intention to leave his job as a civil engineer in the utilities department.
 He was an employee “in good standing” and showed “satisfactory” job performance, City Manager Dave Hansen said.